-To date coarse grained granular backfill (MOT Type 1 graded crushed limestone) and a fine grained soil backfill (clay) have been used.
+To date coarse-grained granular backfill (MOT type 1 graded crushed limestone) and a fine-grained soil backfill (clay) have been used.
 The placement and compaction of these materials at this scale presents some logistical challenges and this section highlights the procedures adopted.

 A large hopper suspended from an overhead crane above the test chamber was found to be the most practical way of transferring the soil backfill materials.
-The intention was to provide a uniform and homogenous backfill material, and so careful monitoring of the compaction procedure, using the moisture content and the as-placed density, is essential in order for this to be achieved.
+The intention was to provide a uniform and homogeneous backfill material and therefore careful monitoring of the compaction procedure, using the moisture content and the as-placed density, is essential in order for this to be achieved.

-In order to achieve the maximum density, it was found that compacting the backfill in 120 mm thick layers was appropriate, starting with an approx. 105 mm layer at the bottom and finishing with an approx. 55 mm thick layer at the top (somewhat thicker layers were tried initially, but the density achieved was lower).
-For each layer, the required weight of fill was loaded into the crane mounted hopper for transfer to the rig.
-The fill can be spread evenly using a shovel to the required thickness, and then compacted to the required specification using a 10.5 kN (1 tonne) vibrating compaction plate (Amman AVP1040).
-An average unit density of $2.0 \pm 0.03Mg/m^3$ was found to be achievable for the granular backfill placed within the test chamber.
+To achieve the maximum density, it was found that compacting the backfill in 120 mm thick layers was appropriate, starting with an ~105 mm layer at the bottom and finishing with an ~55 mm thick layer at the top (somewhat thicker layers were tried initially, but the density achieved was lower).
+For each layer, the required weight of fill was loaded into the cranemounted hopper for transfer to the rig.
+The fill can be spread evenly using a shovel to the required thickness, and then compacted to the required specification using a 10.5 kN (1 t) vibrating compaction plate (Amman AVP1040).
+An average unit density of $2.0 \pm 0.03$ Mg/m was found to be achievable for the granular backfill placed within the test chamber.
 For the clay backfill, the same general compaction process can be used; however, the use of a trench rammer was found to be more effective, particularly given the confined space within the test chamber.